Sonics fans come out in force to witness opening of Shawn Kemp’s Cannabis in Queen Anne

 Kemp’s first foray into the service industry produced Oskar’s, a sports bar named after his pet fish.
 The Mediterranean-inspired restaurant opened December 2010 and closed July 2015 citing escalating rent.

-“When I opened up the restaurant, I said we’re trying to learn about business,” Kemp said.
+“When I opened up the restaurant, I said we’re trying to learn about business,” said the 51-year-old Kemp.
 “Just educating myself on how to do things.
 You try something and you wait for a little while and you try it again.

 “This time I was smart enough to use my name.
 But also I wanted to interact with city kids who need an opportunity in life.
 When you take a chance business wise and things go halfway decent for you, then when you come back – you really want to make sure you got it right this next time.”

-Shawn Kemp’s Cannabis initially marketed itself as Seattle’s first Black-owned dispensary, which Kemp acknowledged was a misstatement.
+Shawn Kemp’s Cannabis initially marketed itself as Seattle’s first Black-owned dispensary, which caused a stir within the local cannabis industry and Kemp acknowledged was a misstatement.

 Last year, Matt Schoenlein and Ramsey Hamide, co-founders of Main Street Marijuana, the top-selling cannabis retailer in Washington state, approached Kemp about opening a pot shop.